Apollo Hospitals Educational & Research Foundation

 AHERF has plans to enter into and has completed the preparatory work to collaborate with one of India's largest Ayurveda groups to commence clinical studies validating Ayurvedic systems of treatment of diseases such as irritable bowel syndrome, lower back pain and rheumatoid arthritis.

 AHERF had successfully partnered with Sciformix to conduct a one-of-its-kind workshop on Pharmacovigilance wherein select leaders from the industry and Government participated.
-The pioneering nature of the workshop in context of a corporate hospital taking a proactive stand on this matter encouraged the National Pharmacovigilance chairman to declare Apollo Hospitals (Indraprastha) as the first corporate hospital in India being a part of the national centers for PV.
+The pioneering nature of the workshop in context of a corporate hospital taking a proactive stand on this matter encouraged the National Pharmacovigilance chairman to declare Apollo Hospitals (Indraprastha) as the first corporate hospital in India to be a part of the national centers for PV.
 Subsequently an adverse drug reporting center was commenced at Apollo Hospitals Delhi and the same was replicated in 3 other locations.

 Further, AHERF is in the process of coordinating preparations for the establishment of a self sustainable bio-bank for Apollo Hospitals which can be leveraged for patient stratification, patient optimization services, biomarker validation and drug screening services.